rajanil/mkboost/README.md

 ### Inputs

-The inputs that need to be passed to be specified in `demo.py` are
+The inputs that need to be specified in `demo.py` are
 +   name of virus family (assuming the data files are named as shown in `/data`)
 +   K (length of k-mers)
 +   M (max number of mis-matches allowed)